-At December 31, 2019, approximately 94.0% of the Company's total assets represented investments in portfolio companies whose fair value is determined in good faith by the Board of Directors.
+At December 31, 2020, approximately 89.7% of the Company's total assets represented investments in portfolio companies whose fair value is determined in good faith by the Board of Directors.
 Value, as defined in Section 2(a)(41) of the 1940 Act, is (i) the market price for those securities for which a market quotation is readily available and (ii) for all other securities and assets, fair value is as determined in good faith by the Board of Directors.
-The Company's investments are carried at fair value in accordance with the 1940 Act and ASC Topic 946 and measured in accordance with ASC Topic 820 ("Fair Value Measurements").
+The Company's investments are carried at fair value in accordance with the 1940 Act and ASC Topic 946 and measured in accordance with ASC Topic 820.
 The Company's debt securities are primarily invested in venture capital-backed companies in technology-related industries including technology, drug discovery and development, biotechnology, life sciences, healthcare, and sustainable and renewable technology at all stages of development.
 Given the nature of lending to these types of businesses, substantially all of the Company's investments in these portfolio companies are considered Level 3 assets under ASC Topic 820 because there is no known or accessible market or market indexes for these investment securities to be traded or exchanged.
 As such, the Company values substantially all of its investments at fair value as determined in good faith pursuant to a consistent valuation policy by the Board of Directors in accordance with the provisions of ASC Topic 820 and the 1940 Act.
-Due to the inherent uncertainty in determining the fair value of investments that do not have a readily available market value, the fair value of the Company's investments, and the differences could be material.
+Due to the inherent uncertainty in determining the fair value of investments that do not have a readily available market value, the fair value of the Company's investments determined in good faith by its Board of Directors may differ significantly from the value that would have been used had a readily available market existed for such investments, and the differences could be material.

 The Company intends to continue to engage one or more independent valuation firm(s) to provide management with assistance regarding the Company's determination of the fair value of selected portfolio investments each quarter unless directed by the Board of Directors to cancel such valuation services.
 Specifically, on a quarterly basis, the Company will identify portfolio investments with respect to which an independent valuation firm will assist in valuing.
 The Company selects these portfolio investments based on a number of factors, including, but not limited to, the potential for material fluctuations in valuation results, size, credit quality and the time lapse since the last valuation of the portfolio investment by an independent valuation firm.
 The scope of services rendered by the independent valuation firm is at the discretion of the Board of Directors.
-The Board of Directors are ultimately, and solely, responsible for determining the fair value of the Company's investments in good faith.
+The Board of Directors are ultimately, and solely, responsible for determining the fair value of the Company's investments in good faith.In addition, changes in the market environment, portfolio company performance and other events that may occur over the lives of the investments may cause the gains or losses ultimately realized on these investments to be materially different than the valuations currently assigned.
+The Company determines the fair value of each individual investment and records changes in fair value as unrealized appreciation or depreciation.